The Pink Panther (2006 film): Sequel

 The sequel to the film, titled The Pink Panther 2, was released on February 6, 2009.
 Martin, Mortimer, and Reno reprised their roles as Inspector Clouseau, Nicole, and Ponton respectively, while John Cleese replaced Kline as Chief Inspector Dreyfus; other new additions to the cast included Andy Garcia, Alfred Molina, Lily Tomlin, Aishwarya Rai Bachchan and Jeremy Irons.
-The film received worse reviews than its predecessor and was not commercially successful, grossing only $75.9 million worldwide.
+The film received worse reviews than its predecessor and was a commercial failure, grossing only $75.9 million worldwide.

 Second reboot

 On November 19, 2020, Metro-Goldwyn-Mayer (MGM) announced that a new Pink Panther film is in the works with Sonic the Hedgehog director Jeff Fowler attached to direct and Chris Bremner attached to write the script.
 Unlike the previous films which only focused on Inspector Clouseau, the new film will focus on both Clouseau and the animated Pink Panther cartoon character.
 By April 2023, it was announced that after acquiring MGM, Amazon is developing new additions to the franchise in the form of a movie and television series through their subsidiary Amazon Studios (now called Amazon MGM Studios).
 It was later reported that Eddie Murphy was in talks to star in the film as Clouseau.
-As of 2025, the film is still in development and no news has been heard on it since then.
+As of 2026, the film is still in development and no news has been heard on it since then.